gitan12/Predicting_Insurance_Premium/README.md

 We calculate the Mean Absolute Error (MAE), which measures the average absolute difference between predicted and actual premium values.

 #### 3. Root Mean Squared Error (RMSE)
-The square root of MSE, giving error in the same units as the target variable.

 ```python
 from math import sqrt